Automotive safety integrity level: ASIL C

-Loss of braking for rear wheels only is less dangerous, and so this hazard is associated with ASIL C. Another example of a less critical function that warrants the ASIL C rating is cruise control.
+Loss of braking for only the rear wheels is less dangerous, so this hazard is associated with ASIL C. Another example of a less critical function that warrants the ASIL C rating is cruise control.

-For ASIL C designs the use of semi-formal modeling languages is highly recommended.
+The use of semi-formal modeling languages is highly recommended for ASIL C designs.
 Executable validation using either prototyping or simulation is mandatory.

 ASIL B

 ASIL B examples are headlights and brake lights.

 Modeling of the ASIL B design can rely on an informal languages.
 This and other differences requirements make the cost difference between C and B to be the largest step across all the ASILs.

 ASIL A

 ASIL A is the lowest rating of the functional safety.
 A typical example are tail lights (non-braking).
 Less strict design walkthroughs can be used during the development (higher levels require more formal design inspections).

 QM

-Referring to "Quality Management", the QM level means that all assessed risks are tolerable from a safety perspective (even if the manufacturer might want to address them from a customer satisfaction perspective, for example make sure the vehicle starts).
+Referring to quality management, the QM level means that all assessed risks are tolerable from a safety perspective (even if the manufacturer might want to address them from a customer satisfaction perspective, for example make sure the vehicle starts).
 So, safety assurance controls are unnecessary and standard quality management processes are sufficient for development.